awasthigaurav/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Hello, world!
 ---

 My name is Gaurav Awasthi.
+I'm a first-year undergrad at the Indian Institute of Technology, Bombay.
 I have no idea why I'm making this website, or what purpose it will serve, but oh, well.

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, I'm having some trouble remembering right now, but I will _probably_ update this later.